Jovian-Experiments/Jovian-NixOS/README.md

 Things get awfully murky when you realize that *Neptune*'s also a thing, and it's unclear really from the outside, and quick searches don't provide *conclusive* evidence.
 But to the best of my knowledge, Jupiter is the OS for us.

+> What channels are supported?

+Truthfully, no channel is *supported*, but the older the stable release was cut, the more likely the additions from Jovian NixOS won't work as expected.

+Thus, it is preferrable to use `nixos-unstable`.
+The latest update *should* work fine, and when it doesn't, it'll be handled soon enough.

 * * *

 Importing the modules in your configuration